evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 | `values: List[PanelValue]` | Specifies the value(s) to display in the Plot. <br><br> The field path must point to the individual **MetricResult** (e.g., not a dictionary or a histogram).<br><br> If you pass multiple values, they will appear together, e.g., as separate lines on a Line plot, bars on a Bar Chart, or points on a Scatter Plot.<br><br>*Refer to the Panel Value section below for examples.* |
 | `plot_type: PlotType`<br><br>**Available:** `SCATTER`, `BAR`, `LINE`, `HISTOGRAM` | Specifies the plot type: scatter, bar, line, or histogram. |

+See examples:

 {% tabs %}

 {% tab title="Single value" %}

-See examples.

 **Single value on a Plot**.
-To plot MAPE over time in a line plot.
+To plot MAPE over time in a line plot:

 ```python
 project.dashboard.add_panel(